theimowski/master-thesis/docs/section-paradigms.md

 This means that for each recursive function there exists a transformation to its corresponding iterative algorithm and the same applies backwards.
 Why bother with recursion at all if in majority of cases an iterative model is more efficient with regards to time complexity and memory consumption?
 Because iteration comes from imperative approach and can harm referential transparency as well as immutability, while recursion fits perfectly into functional world.
-Thanks to complex compilers' code optimizations and techniques such as "tail recursion" (which prevents from stack overflows by avoiding stack frame allocation for recursive calls) a recursive algorithm can be both efficient and easy to comprehend.
+Thanks to complex compilers' code optimizations and techniques such as "tail recursion" a recursive algorithm can be both efficient and easy to comprehend.

+In most programming environments, a function invocation is associated with allocating all arguments as well as return address on the stack.
+If a function is invoked recursively, continuous allocations could result in stack overflow.
+Tail recursion prevents from stack overflow when invoking recursive calls by avoiding unnecessary stack frame allocation.
+This is achievable when the recursively-invoked function is the last invoked operation and does not need to return back to the caller {{{petricek2009real}}}.
+F# does support tail recursion mechanism, however the last-operation precaution has to be made for the mechanism to be used by compiler.

 Listing {{funrecursion}} presents a recursive `product` function, which computes the product for a given list of numbers.
 Based on the length of `elements` list (with help of pattern matching), the `product` function either returns neutral element for multiplication (`1`) or invokes itself recursively with the tail of the list.
-Pattern matching case in line 4 splits the non-empty list into head (`h`) - first element of the list, and tail (`t`) - the rest of the elements in list (tail might be empty).
+Pattern matching case in line 4 splits the non-empty list into `head` - first element of the list, and `tail` - the rest of the elements in list.
 It is worth noting that the `product` function as defined in listing {{funrecursion}} is not tail-recursive, however with a bit of effort (for example by using technique called accumulator) it could become so.

 ```xxx